 Wild mushrooms are my favorite part of Polish cuisine.
 Mushrooming is a popular family activity, so unsurprisingly whatever you collect is eaten in many forms.
 I think as a kid I’ve learned to distinguish at least 20 different types of wild mushrooms.

-They can be served as a sauce, soup, Even if you don’t like the traditional white mushrooms, I’d advise you to try the wild fungi.
+They can be served as a sauce, soup, or many other ways.
+Even if you don’t like the traditional white mushrooms, I’d advise you to try the wild fungi.

-During the summer months, a popular breakfast is scrambled eggs with chanterelle mushrooms that are Poles have been serving for decades.
+During the summer months, a popular breakfast that Poles have been serving for decades is scrambled eggs with chanterelle mushrooms.

 20. Famous Polish Desserts